The compactness locus of a geometric functor and the formal construction of the Adams isomorphism: The Adams isomorphism as a Wirthm u ller isomorphism

 \begin{Prop} Let $G$ be a compact Lie group.
 Then $H^*(BG;k)$ is not concentrated in finitely many degrees in either of the following cases: \begin{enumerate} \item $G$ is finite and $k=\Fp$ with $p$ dividing the order of $G$; \item $G$ is not finite and $k=\mathbb Q$. \end{enumerate} \end{Prop} \begin{proof} These facts follow from the Evens-Venkov Theorem, graded Noether normalization (\eg~\cite[Thm.~4.2.3]{HunekeSwanson06}), and Quillen's theorem that the Krull dimension of the cohomology ring $H^*(BG;k)$ is equal to the $p$-rank of $G$, where $p=\chara k$.
 (By definition, the $0$-rank of $G$ is the rank of a maximal torus in~$G$.) \end{proof}

 \begin{Prop} Let $1 \neq N \lenormal G$ be a nontrivial normal subgroup of a compact Lie group $G$.
-Then the categorical fixed point functor $\lambda^N:\SH(G) \to \SH(G/N)$ does not preserve compact objects. \end{Prop} \begin{proof} According to the tom Dieck splitting theorem (cf.~\cite[Cor.~3.4 (a)]{Lewis00}), the $N$-fixed points $\lambda^N(\unit)$ of the unit contains
+Then the categorical fixed point functor $\lambda^N:\SH(G) \to \SH(G/N)$ does not preserve compact objects. \end{Prop} \begin{proof} According to the tom Dieck splitting theorem of \cite[Cor.~3.4 (a)]{Lewis00}, the $N$-fixed points of the unit $\lambda^N(\unit)$ splits as a wedge of $G/N$-spectra indexed over the $G$-conjugacy classes of subgroups $H \le N$.
+The term for $H=1$ is

-as a direct summand, where $E\cat F(N;G)$ denotes the universal $N$-free $G$-space, and $\Ad(N;G)$ denotes the adjoint representation that conjugation by $G$ induces on the Lie algebra of $N$.
-Thus, if $\lambda^N(\unit)$ is compact then so is \eqref{eq:tomdieck-summand}, and since $\Res^{G/N}_1$ preserves compacts it would follow that
+where $E\cat F(N;G)$ denotes the universal $N$-free $G$-space and $\Ad(N;G)$ denotes the adjoint representation that conjugation by $G$ induces on the Lie algebra of $N$.
+Similarly, for $H = N_0$, the connected component of the identity of $N$, the corresponding term is